sara-nl/data-exchange/README.md

 # Developing
 * Install `docker` and `docker-compose` locally.

-You can run everything with `docker-compose up --build`.
+You can run everything with `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up --build`.
 This will build all dependencies and then run everything with hot reloading and follow the output of all of them in the terminal.

-Or you can start each module independently with `docker-compose up --build <module-name>`.
+Or you can start each module independently with `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up --build <module-name>`.
 In this case, some modules can be started without Docker.

 The main code repository is: [SOIL/secure-container](https://git.ia.surfsara.nl/SOIL/secure-container)